kmgarvey279/Words-To-Numbers/README.md

 - _Clone from the following repository https://github.com/kmgarvey279/Count-up._
 - The program does not currently have a user interface, so it can only be tested using .Net.
-- To test the program, simply navigate to the Words-ToNumbers.Tests directory and run dotnet test in the command line.
+- To test the program, simply navigate to the Words-To-Numbers.Tests directory and run dotnet test in the command line.

 ## Specs